sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

 Now to visit the private route, we need to create an account in our User Pool.
 Usually, we'll have our users sign up for an account through our app.
 But for this example, we'll use the AWS CLI to sign up a user and confirm their account.

 Use the following command in your terminal.
-Replace `--client-id` with `UserPoolClientId` from the `sst start` output above.
+Replace `--client-id` with `UserPoolClientId` from the `sst dev` output above.

 ```bash
 $ aws cognito-idp sign-up \